Coronavirus Alters Ways To Worship: 'Pat A Shoulder, Do The Elbow Bump'

-At least two churches in Greenwood Village have decided to take precautions.
+At least two churches in Greenwood Village are among those that have decided to take precautions.

-“The more we see on the news every day, the more concerns raise,” said Pastor Barb Lyons at Covenant Presbyterian DTC.
+“The more we see on the news every day, the more concerns (rise),” said Pastor Barb Lyons at Covenant Presbyterian DTC.

 Lyons is well aware of the worry about the spread of the coronavirus.
 So last Sunday at Covenant, she made a request to take shaking hands out of the service.

-RELATED: ‘Top Priority Is Keeping Our State Safe’: Gov. Polis Announces Coronavirus Action Plan
+RELATED: ‘Top Priority Is Keeping Our State Safe’: Colorado Governor Announces Coronavirus Action Plan

 “Pat a shoulder or do the elbow bump, smile at each other,” she told CBS4 Health Specialist Kathy Walsh.
 “Let’s just be safe.
 And I think there was relief in the room.”